You know, I'm reminded that I forgot to mention Pol Pot.

 But it gave him the idea to start the business to help other people from having that happen.

-I don't know if you've I've never had my identity stolen.
+I don't know if you've, I've never had my identity stolen.

 I know people who have, and it is no fun.

-If the computer doesn't say it, and it won't if somebody steals your identity.
+And it won't if somebody steals your identity.

-And during this economic climate, when Eamon Bail bondsmen are having trouble, people are out there taking shortcuts, trying to get money, and one of the best ways to do it is identity theft.
+And during this economic climate, when even bail bondsmen are having trouble, people are out there taking shortcuts, trying to get money.

-The way it one of the ways it's happening right now is people are stealing your identity off the internet.
+One of the ways it's happening right now is people are stealing your identity off the internet.

-A lot of sites say, we're secure, don't worry about it.
+A lot of sites say we're secure.

-But hackers are everywhere, not just at climate sites, and they have figured out a way to uh to to purloin people's identity.
+And they have figured out a way to purloin people's identity.

-Somebody went through a stack of papers, somebody did something foolish, like through all the papers in the dumpster.
+Somebody did something foolish, like threw all the papers in the dumpster.

-They get a box of blank checks from staples and print them with your name on it, and they're off to town.
+They get a box of blank checks from Staples and print them with your name on it, and they're off to town.

-Nobody can fully stop it, but life lock is the best out there.
+Nobody can fully stop it, but Life Lock is the best out there.

 And the number to call is 800-440-4833.

-Use the promo code RUSH.
+Use the promo code Rush.

 You don't know what magic that is.

-Whenever you call any of these people, offer code Rush.
+Whenever you call any of these people, offer code RUSH.

 Doors will open to you.

-You'll see 800-440-4833.
+800-440-4833.

-One of the very few sectors that has added employment during the recession is what, Snerdley.
+By the way, for those of you out there looking for work, one of the very few sectors that has added employment during the recession is what, Snerdley?

 And that's the one thing Obama's vowed to fix.

-Health care has grown 3.7% since the recession began, while the labor force as a whole declined 4.7%.
+Healthcare has grown 3.7% since the recession began, while the labor force as a whole declined 4.7%.

 The article, by the way, offers nothing to back up the claims about green tech jobs.